MastodonC/witan.models.demography/README.md

 ### General practices

-If you wish to contribute to `witan.models.demography`, please follow read the following guidelines.
+If you wish to contribute to `witan.models.demography`, please read the following guidelines.

 #### Github guidelines
-* **Fork this repository** (or clone it if you have writing writes to the reposotory).
+* **Fork this repository** (or clone it if you have writing rights to the reposotory).
 * **Create a new branch**.
 Let's try and keep the following naming conventions for branches:
-  * `feature/<what-this-branch-solves>`, example: `feature/exception-logging`
+  * `feature/<what-this-branch-solves>`, example: `feature/project-mortality-rates`
   * `doc/<what-this-branch-solves>`, example: `doc/contributors-practices`
   * `fix/<what-this-branch-solves>`, example: `fix/run-ccm-from-cli`
   * `tidy-up/<what-this-branch-solves>`, example: `tidy-up/upgrade-deps`

   This way, when you see a branch starting by `fix/` we know something is broken and someone is repairing it.
 * **Keep branches short** so that the reviewing process is easier and faster
-* Start a pull request (PR) as earlier as possible.
+* Start a pull request (PR) as early as possible.
 You can add a `WIP` in the title to specify it's in progress.
 * Describe the aim of your changes in the PR description box.
 * Before asking for a review of your PR:
   * **run all the tests** from the commmand line with `$ lein test`